-First and foremost, perhaps one of the most compelling realizations is to identify with the makers, artists and designers of the quilts, who were likely women unrecognized for making these colorfully complex, abstract works of art, who were by law, disallowed the right to vote in the United States as they pursued freedom through creativity.
+First and foremost, perhaps one of the most compelling realizations identifying with the makers, artists and designers of the quilts, who were likely women unrecognized for making these colorfully complex, abstract works of art and who were by law, disallowed the right to vote in the United States as they pursued freedom through creativity.

 Additionally, the abstract fiber assemblages from the turn of the century (circa 1880- 1900), the quilts were made during a monumental point in American history, which was long before the highway system was constructed and they were purchased in the 21st Century for less than the cost of an average automobile’s tank of gasoline.
-What questions can arise from the value placed upon the quilts in our current economy?
+What questions can arise from the undervalued recognition placed upon the quilts in our current social pendulum and economy?
 How is American history being documented, preserved and regarded?
-How is American history being lost or discarded with each wave of industrialization, immigration and development?
-The answers to these questions requires one to look at an enormous picture, calling on the viewer to take a closer look at the quilts as critical, visual references that have the potential to capture a meaningful visual time and place.
+How is American life being lost or discarded with each wave of industrialization, immigration and so called development?
+The answers to these questions requires one to look from a surrounding dialogue, calling on the viewer to take a closer look at the quilts as critical, visual references that have the potential to capture a meaningful time and place.

-Another challenging consideration is to think about how material handwork will be replaced and how cultural values in the 21st Century will be referenced in the future.
+Another challenging consideration how materials and handwork will be replaced and how cultural values in the 21st Century will be referenced in the future.
 How do such American crazy quilts visually serve to establish a historical timeline?
-At this stage, I have more questions than answers, but I feel certain that the quilts are indexical in identifying a particular time and place beyond American history, forging a greater understanding into how humans thrive when given the opportunity to use their minds and hands to make meaningful objects, contributing to a quality of “being.”
+At this stage, I have more questions than answers, but I feel certain that the quilts are indexical in identifying a particular time and place beyond American history, forging a greater understanding into how humans thrive when given the opportunity to use their minds and hands to make meaningful objects, contributing to the quality of “being.”

-Within fiber fragments, folds and stitches, the quilt maker functions from mind to hand—functioning as hybrid human-machine.
-The quilts are American creative remains, human cultural residue dating from the Central Region toward the American Westward Expansion.
+Within fiber fragments, folds and stitches, the quilt maker functions from mind to hand—as a hybrid human-thinker.
+The quilts are American creative remains, human cultural residue dating from the central region toward the American Westward Expansion.
 Moreover, the crazy quilts’ tattered condition is analogous to the contemporary social fabric as it is continuously deteriorating and unraveling.
-Cultural meaning is based on historical accounts that become diluted with each generation’s cultural shifts, constantly reassigning meaning contributing to the instability of the Nation’s identity.
+Cultural meaning is based on historical accounts that become diluted with each generation’s cultural shifts, constantly reassigning meaning contributing to an unstable national identity.
 Great compromises seemingly never end.
 Opportunities to learn and to gain insight into America’s history are how it continues to embrace a new understanding of the evolving meaning of “freedom and justice for all.”

-Onward, during American Westward Expansion, migrants gained interest in land deals in an attempt to stimulate a larger agricultural economy through the landscape’s grid structure unique to the central section of the United States.
-Such quilts equate to social maps leading the viewer through a time when the land and its people.
+Onward and looking back, during American Westward Expansion, migrants gained interest in land deals in an attempt to stimulate a larger agricultural economy through the landscape’s grid structure unique to the central section of the United States.
+Such quilts equate to social maps leading the viewer through a time when the land and its people were finding a new frontier.
 For example, as found objects, the quilts were made before and during the development of the factory-produced automobile.
 Worn and tattered, 1880’s American crazy quilts witnessed and contain evidence of a transformation and migration from buggies and covered wagons while the landscape endured a tumultuous point in American history.

-Falling apart, the age and condition of the quilts translates into a social landscape of American Westward Expansion—a time that would also lead to one of the worlds dimmest hours loomed—as clouds of human destruction cast shadows and devastation over the landscape, from the Dust Bowl to the World Wars; the globe would witness an unimaginable humility and loss of life.
+Falling apart, the age and condition of the quilts translates into a social landscape of American Westward Expansion—a time that would also lead to one of the worlds dimmest hours—as clouds of human destruction cast shadows and devastation over the landscape, from the Dust Bowl to the World Wars; our globe would witness an unimaginable humility and loss of life.

 During American Westward Expansion the 1880’s a major transition took place from the handmade to the technological advancement of the sewing machine.
 It was a time of gradual access to electricity as noted in hybridized machine and handmade objects crafted in United States as a young country celebrated its first centennial.
 Crazy quilt designs were first documented as a topic in women’s magazines and were put on display at the 1886 Centennial International Exposition Worlds Fair in Philadelphia, Pennsylvania.